 Community foundations play a key role in identifying and solving community problems.
-In 2011, they gave an estimated $4.2 billion to a variety of nonprofit activities in fields that included the arts and education, health and human services, the environment, and disaster relief.
 The Community Foundations National Standards Board confirms operational excellence in six key areas—mission, structure, and governance; resource development; stewardship and accountability; grantmaking and community leadership; donor relations; and communications.
 Foundations that comply with these standards can display the official National Standards Seal.
 Right now nearly 500 community foundations have earned the seal.

 Where do community foundations operate?

 More than 700 community foundations operate in urban and rural areas in every state in the United States; currently, nearly 600 belong to the Council on Foundations.
 The community foundation model also has taken hold around the world.
-According to the 2010 Community Foundation Global Status Report, there are 1,680 community foundations in 51 countries.
+There are over 1,680 community foundations in 51 countries.
 Forty-six percent exist outside of the United States.

 What do donors get from having a fund in a community foundation?

 Donors can help design gift plans that achieve their philanthropic passions, meet diverse economic situations, and maximize their tax deductions.
 They also can take advantage of briefings on important issues from foundation staff, get advice on particular charities, and become part of a charitable community that increases their effectiveness and impact.

 Charitable funds are set up in community foundations by both individuals and institutions.
 They can be established with a wide variety of assets—including cash, real estate, stock, and artwork.
 Gifts come from living donors and through wills.